List of Fast & Furious characters: Brian O'Conner

-In the F9, Mia reassures Dom that his son is being taken care of by Brian when she appears to help with their latest mission.
-At the end of the film, Dom asks about the empty chair during the dinner celebration and Mia replies that "He's on the way", just as a Nissan Skyline car is heard coming towards the 1327 house to join them.
+In F9, Mia reassures Dom that his son is being taken care of by Brian when she appears to help with their latest mission.
+At the end of the film, following the crew successfully stopping Otto and Cipher, Dom asks about the empty chair during the dinner celebration and Mia replies that "He's on the way", just as a Nissan Skyline car is heard coming towards the 1327 house to join them.

 O'Conner was first unknown with car tuning (he owned a tuned Mitsubishi Eclipse in the first film, but it is hinted this was paid for by the LAPD-FBI task force he had gone undercover for), but after meeting Toretto, he became more positive and active in the racing scene, becoming a skilled mechanic.
 He is very interested in tuners, especially Nissan Skyline models.
-He owned two Nissan Skyline GT-R R34's (one in the second movie and one in the fourth), Nissan C10 Skyline and finally a Nissan GT-R.
+He owned two Nissan Skyline GT-R R34's (one in the second movie and one in the fourth, with the latter rebuilt in the ninth movie), Nissan C10 Skyline and finally a Nissan GT-R.

 Brian O'Conner is portrayed by Paul Walker.